As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-In Ohio you can find trilobites, dinosaur bones, and other marine animal fossils that date back to 440 million years ago at the Huffman Dam near Dayton.
-You can also find brachiopods, horn coral, crinoids, and bryozoans dating back to the Devonian, Silurian, Ordovician eras at Trammel Fossil Park.
+In Ohio, you can find trilobites, dinosaur bones, and other marine animal fossils that date back to 440 million years ago at the Huffman Dam near Dayton.
+You can also find brachiopods, horn coral, crinoids, and bryozoans dating back to the Devonian, Silurian, and Ordovician eras at Trammel Fossil Park.

-Oak Quarry Park in Fairborn, or the Fossil Park or Medusa Quarry in Sylvania are also some great locations to find fossils in Ohio.
+Oak Quarry Park in Fairborn, Fossil Park, and Medusa Quarry in Sylvania are also some great locations to find fossils in Ohio.
 The Maple Grove Quarry, or the area quarries in Genoa and Sandusky, are also great places to find fossils.

 You can also find fossils at the limestone quarry in Clay Center.
 The Caesar Creek Lake Spillway is also a fantastic location, but you can’t carry out fossils bigger than your palm.

 If plant fossils are your thing, and you want to find petrified wood, the eastern parts of Lawrence and Gallia counties are a great spot to go to.